pwchusid/Furnicraze/README.md

 # Furnicraze
-This is a collaboration project between Peter Chusid and Miles Echavez which demonstrates advanced familiarity with full-stack development.
-Watch this space for updates and other exciting features.
+This is a full-stack collaboration project between Peter Chusid and Miles Echavez built with React, Redux, JavaScript, CSS and firebase.

+## Installation and Setup
+You will need `node` and `npm` installed globally on your computer.
+Then clone this repository.
+Installation:
+`npm install`
+To start server:
+`npm start`